Nong Khai province: Road

 Nong Khai is 626 km north of Bangkok and 60 km north of Udon Thani.

-Human achievement index 2017
+Human achievement index 2022

-The Human achievement index (HAI), a composite index covering eight key areas of human development, has been tracked by National Economic and Social Development Board (NESDB) since 2017.
+Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
+National Economic and Social Development Board (NESDB) has taken over this task since 2017.